How many people live in subsidized housing in Washington?

 Data updated August 27, 2024

-About 173,000 people lived in subsidized housing in 2023, or about 1.9 people per unit.
+About 173,469 people in 2023, or about 1.9 people per unit.
 Subsidized housing options vary by location, ranging from high-rise or garden-style apartments to single-family dwellings, duplexes, and more.
-On average, 2023 residents lived in their units for nine years and four months.
+On average, residents have lived in their units for nine years and four months.

 Showing data for